-The AAS Bylaws include a non-discrimination in professional activities Article:
+The AAS Bylaws include an Article on non-discrimination in professional activities:

 Consistent with this non-discrimination Bylaw, the AAS Council at its January 2008 meeting approved the following Anti-Harassment policy.

 It is the policy of the American Astronomical Society (AAS) that all participants in Society activities will enjoy an environment free from all forms of discrimination, harassment, and retaliation.
 As a professional society, the AAS is committed to providing an atmosphere that encourages the free expression and exchange of scientific ideas.
 In pursuit of that ideal, the AAS is dedicated to the philosophy of equality of opportunity and treatment for all members, regardless of gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, disabilities, veteran status, or any other reason not related to scientific merit.
 Harassment, sexual or otherwise, is a form of misconduct that undermines the integrity of Society meetings.
 Violators of this policy will be subject to discipline.

 Definition of Sexual Harassment

 Sexual harassment refers to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Behavior and language that are welcome/ acceptable to one person many be unwelcome/offensive to another.
 Consequently, individuals must use discretion to ensure that their words and actions communicate respect for others.
 This is especially important for those in positions of authority since individuals with lower rank or status may be reluctant to express their objections or discomfort regarding unwelcome behavior.